Sergey-Stepin/MyFinance/README.md

 # Modules:

-.
-Common
+1. Common
 Packages of common classes such as: cmodels, contracts, utils etc.

-.Eureca
+2. Eureca
 Service-Discovery

-.
-Instruments
+3. Instruments
 RESTful back-end web-service for financial instruments Receives and updates market quotes throw Kafka

-.
-Portfolio
+4. Portfolio
 RESTful back-end web-service for financial portfolios of instruments

-.
-Operations
+5. Operations
 RESTful back-end web-service for financial operations with instruments

-.
-Currency
+6. Currency
 RESTful back-end web-service for currency rates Receives and updates market quotes throw Kafka

-.
-WebClient
+7. WebClient
 Web-server (Thymeleaf + Spring)
 Eureca + Feign is used for communication with the backends

-.Exchange-gate
+8. Exchange-gate
 Integrates the system with financial-exchanges Implemented integration with MOEX (http://moex.ru/): gets stocks- bonds- and currency-rates and updates the rates in the system through Kafka

-.
-Report
+9. Report
 RESTful back-end web-service for financial reports

-.
-Telegram
+10. Telegram
 Telegrambot-integration: sends updated stocks- bonds- and currency-rates to a Telegram-chat